cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/installing-the-data-experience-cinchydxd.md

 ![Image 6: Step 6](<../../../.gitbook/assets/image (720).png>)

-The Powershell window will provide you with the required and optional components to install the DX.
+The PowerShell window will provide you with the required and optional components to install the DX.

 7\.
 You must now set up your mandatory install parameters

 {% hint style="info" %}
-The parameters executed in Powershell can exist on one line in powershell, however for legibility (below) the parameters have been put on separate lines.
+The parameters executed in PowerShell can exist on one line in PowerShell, however for legibility (below) the parameters have been put on separate lines.
 If you are putting your parameters on separate lines you will be required to have backticks quote \` for the parameters to execute
 {% endhint %}

 Sample:\